Symphony of Sinners & Saints

-The album was supported by three singles, "Conflicted", "Sinners & Saints", and "Forgive Me", which all charted at #1 on Billboard's Hard Rock Digital Sales.
-It won Album of the Year at the Josie Music Awards and "You Gave Me Wings" won Best Instrumental Song at the 2021 Hollywood Music in Media Awards.Wakeley charted in the "Top 10" of 2021's Year-End Classical Crossover Albums Artists.
+The album was supported by three singles, "Conflicted", "Sinners & Saints", and "Forgive Me", which all reached No. 1 on Billboard's Hard Rock Digital Sales chart.
+It won Album of the Year at the Josie Music Awards, and "You Gave Me Wings" won Best Instrumental Song at the 2021 Hollywood Music in Media Awards.
+Wakeley charted in the top 10 of 2021's Year-End Classical Crossover Albums Artists.

 Background

 History

 Symphony of Sinners & Saints was conceived when the COVID-19 pandemic resulted in the cancellation of Wakeley's live shows for 2020.
 Having an abundance of time away from touring led to the album's creation, production, and guest list.
-In an interview with American Songwriter magazine, Wakeley shared, "There’s a really dark, sinister underlying bed, but then there’s this euphoric stuff over it.
-That’s the concept of the album."
+In an interview with American Songwriter magazine, Wakeley said, "There’s a really dark, sinister underlying bed, but then there’s this euphoric stuff over it.
+That's the concept of the album."

-It was initially recorded at Abbey Road Studios in London, UK, then co-produced, engineered, and mixed by Tre Nagella at Luminous Sound Studios in Dallas, Texas.
-Due to the pandemic Wakeley recorded remotely from Oklahoma City, Oklahoma tapping into the musicians in London in real time to work on each song.
+The album was initially recorded at Abbey Road Studios in London, UK, then co-produced, engineered, and mixed by Tre Nagella at Luminous Sound Studios in Dallas, Texas.
+Due to the pandemic, Wakeley recorded remotely from Oklahoma City, Oklahoma, tapping into the musicians in London in real time to work on each song.

-The album was supported by three singles, "Conflicted", "Sinners & Saints", and "Forgive Me", which all peaked at #1 on Billboard's Hard Rock Digital Sales.
-Wakeley charted in the "Top 10" of 2021's Year-End Classical Crossover Albums Artists.
-Symphony of Sinners & Saints won "Album of the Year" at the Josie Music Awards and "You Gave Me Wings" won "Best Instrumental Song" at the 2021 Hollywood Music in Media Awards.
+The album was supported by three singles, "Conflicted", "Sinners & Saints", and "Forgive Me", which all peaked at No. 1 on the Billboard Hard Rock Digital Sales chart.
+Wakeley charted in the top ten of 2021's Year-End Classical Crossover Albums Artists.
+Symphony of Sinners & Saints won Album of the Year at the Josie Music Awards, and "You Gave Me Wings" won Best Instrumental Song at the 2021 Hollywood Music in Media Awards.

-To promote the release of the album Wakeley performed at Carnegie Hall, and the Civic Center Music Hall in Oklahoma City, among other venues.
+To promote the release of the album, Wakeley performed at venues including Carnegie Hall, and the Civic Center Music Hall in Oklahoma City.

 Joe Satriani collaboration

-Joe Satriani played lead guitar on tracks, Conflicted and Forgive Me.
+Joe Satriani played lead guitar on the tracks "Conflicted" and "Forgive Me".
 When asked about working with Satriani, Wakeley replied, "I emailed very well known artists of Joe's caliber on their respective instruments.
 Joe being so gracious opened up a whole lot more doors of other artists who wanted to play on my project."

-Album reviews
+Critical reception

 The album received favorable reviews from music critics upon its release: